 IHI is Japan’s leading maker of jet engines, with a market share of between 60% and 70%.
 We are the primary contractor and manufacturer for aircraft engines used by the Ministry of Defense.
-We collaborate in international projects to develop and supply large and small engines for all types of civilian aircraft.
+We collaborate in international projects to develop and supply large and small engines, components, and modules for all types of civilian aircraft.
 We have leveraged our experience and manufacturing technologies to provide maintenance for all types of engines.
 We are considered Asia’s core maintenance center.
-To meet the growing demand for eco-friendly engines and fulfill our corporate responsibility, we are developing next-generation engines that draw on our advanced technologies.
+To meet the growing demand for more eco-friendly engines and fulfill our corporate responsibility, we are helping to develop next-generation engines that draw on our advanced technologies.

 High-bypass Ratio Turbofan Engines for Civil Aircraft